 Creating a successful orientation and onboarding experience requires thoughtful planning and collaboration.
 Here are some essential tips to help HR managers design and execute programs that truly support new hires:

-• Gather Feedback Continuously: Use surveys, interviews, or informal check-ins to collect feedback from new hires about their experience.
-Checking in often helps you see what’s working well and what could use a little tweaking in your onboarding process.
+- Gather Feedback Continuously: Use surveys, interviews, or informal check-ins to collect feedback from new hires about their experience.
+Checking in often helps you see what’s working well and what could use a little tweaking in you onboarding process.

 By following these tips, HR managers can create welcoming, effective orientation and onboarding experiences that set new employees up for success and strengthen the overall workforce.